bsayli/codegen-blueprint/docs/architecture/executable-architecture-scope.md

 java -jar codegen-blueprint.jar --cli springboot ...
 ```

-### ✔ 3.7 Generator Architecture Enforcement (Internal)
+### ✔ 3.7 Generator & Generated Project Architecture Enforcement

-The Codegen Blueprint engine itself enforces its own architectural boundaries
+The Codegen Blueprint engine enforces its **own architectural boundaries**
 using automated architecture tests (ArchUnit).

-This guarantees:
+This guarantees, inside the generator codebase:

-* domain purity inside the generator
+* domain purity
 * strict dependency direction
 * adapter and port isolation

-⚠️ This enforcement applies to the **generator codebase itself** —
-not to generated projects (yet).
+In addition, the engine can **optionally generate architecture tests**
+inside the produced project.

+Generated project enforcement characteristics:

+* ArchUnit tests are generated **only when enabled by profile / enforcement mode**
+* Enforcement applies to **structural boundaries** (e.g. hexagonal layers)
+* Rules are **executable and test-driven**, not documentation-only

+⚠️ Generated-project enforcement is **opt-in**, not mandatory in 1.0.0 GA.

 ---